-I want to thank the Inland Bays Foundation for asking me to undertake this project as part of their John Austin-Bill Moyers Citizen Advocacy Program.
-Having worked with John and Bill-who were very effective citizen environmental advocates themselves-it is an honor to undertake this effort to inform citizens and encourage effective advocacy.
-I hope this guide lives up to their legacy.
+I want to thank the Inland Bays Foundation for asking me to undertake this project as part of their John Austin-Bill Moyer-Bob Chin Citizen Advocacy Program.
+Having worked with John, Bill and Bob -who were very effective and dedicated citizen environmental advocates themselves-it is an honor to undertake this effort to inform citizens and encourage effective advocacy.
+I hope this Guide lives up to their legacy.

 Professor Kenneth T. Kristl, Esq.

-Professor of Law

-Director, Environmental & Natural Resources Law Clinic
+Professor of Law Director, Environmental & Natural Resources Law Clinic Widener University Delaware Law School